 Other than being a relaxing dose of me-time, doing a face mask might just be one of the kindest things you can do for your skin.
-There’s really a mask for everything: cleansing, exfoliating, moisturising, healing, soothing, the list goes on.
-Since the ancient times, people have been using masks to stay beautiful and there’s nothing we love more in the modern day than a lovely face mask while we put our feet up, soak in the bath or have a good gossip on the phone.
+There’s a mask for everything: cleansing, exfoliating, moisturising, healing, soothing, the list goes on.
+Since ancient times, people have been using masks to stay beautiful and there’s nothing we love more in the modern-day than a lovely face mask while we put our feet up, soak in the bath or have a good gossip on the phone.
 Here’s why the well-loved face mask is one of the most powerful skincare products on our dressing tables.

 The different type of masks

 If we were to list every type of mask available today, it probably wouldn’t all fit into one blog post so the most popular ones are as follows:

 Often in the form of dead sea masks, mud masks contain lots of minerals beneficial to the skin.
 More hydrating than clay masks, they can be used to cleanse pores without drying them out.
 Remember to tone and moisturise well after washing off a mud mask.

 Blithe Bubbling Splash Mud Mask Indian Glacial Mud

 Clay masks are the sort that cracks off once they’re dry and soak up all the excess sebum that your skin excretes.
 Before applying a clay mask, soak in the bath or gently steam your face to loosen all the excess dirt around your pores.
 Remember that the properties in a clay mask will dry out the skin, so applying a rich moisturiser afterwards will restore the skin’s balance.

 This is a mild form of a clay mask that is compatible with all skin types.
 It’s a great way to cleanse pores without drying out your skin and feels a lot softer than a standard clay mask.
 Once it’s dry, you’ll almost be able to peel off the cream clay to reveal smooth and supple skin beneath.